SandraLeAnn/FoodTruckProject/README.md

 <p>
 The food truck program will first prompt the user to enter the information of the first food truck such as the name, food type, and their rating for the food truck.
 The program will then give the user the option to enter another food truck or quit.
-If the user selects quit or provides five food trucks the program will then take the user to a menu that allows then to pick what they would like to do with the information they provided.
+If the user selects quit or provides five food trucks the program will then take the user to a menu that allows them to pick what they would like to do with the information they provided.
 </P>
 <ol>

 <li>
 The next thing the program will do is ask the user to choose from a list.
 The list was created using a switch that contains while loops, if and else if statements, as well as for loops.
-The conditions and loops used within the switch ensure that the user cannot break the program and will allow the user to select multiple options list until the user is ready to quit.
+The conditions and loops used within the switch ensure that the user cannot break the program and will allow the user to select multiple options from the list until the user is ready to quit.